Dead Space (2023 video game): Background

+Following the release of Dead Space 3, rumors that Electronic Arts had canceled the series emerged; the company denied these rumors and stated Visceral Games was working on other properties at the time.
+Visceral Games had shifted to work on Battlefield Hardline, which allowed them to become accustomed to the Frostbite game engine, which Electronic Arts was mandating for all of its in-house games.
+Visceral Games was closed in 2017 amid production on a Star Wars video game project.
+The Dead Space series remained dormant for ten years.

+Production

 Games journalist Jeff Grubb of GamesBeat reported that a remake of Dead Space was in development at Motive on July 1, 2021.
 He speculated that the success of EA's single-player Star Wars Jedi: Fallen Order (2019) and Capcom's remakes of Resident Evil 2 and Resident Evil 3 were instrumental in the publisher's decision to green-light the Dead Space remake.

-The game is being developed using EA's proprietary Frostbite engine, which Motive Studios previously used to develop Star Wars: Squadrons and the single-player campaign of Star Wars Battlefront II.
-The game will retain the same story and structure as the original but feature redesigned assets, character models, and environments.
-The developers intend to take advantage of SSDs on the ninth generation of consoles to have the game be presented as an "uninterrupted sequence shot", absent of loading screens.
+The game was developed using EA's proprietary Frostbite engine, which Motive Studios previously used to develop Star Wars: Squadrons and the single-player campaign of Star Wars Battlefront II.
+The game retains the same story and structure as the original but features redesigned assets, character models, and environments.
+The developers intended to take advantage of SSDs on the ninth generation of consoles to have the game be presented as an "uninterrupted sequence shot", absent of loading screens.
+A member of EA's internal Runtime Technology Group assisted with graphical performance by analyzing code-based snapshots to diagnose instances of slowdown.
 Content that was removed from the original game due to technical constraints may also be added.
-The game will not feature any microtransactions, in contrast to Dead Space 3, where the addition of microtransactions resulted in a negative reception.
+The game does not feature any microtransactions, in contrast to Dead Space 3, where the addition of microtransactions resulted in a negative reception.
 The art director for the game, Mike Yazijan, previously worked as art director at EA Montreal assisting Visceral Games in developing Dead Space 2.

-The original Dead Space was noted for its audio design, and the team are intended to stay true to the original atmosphere while improving and modifying where necessary.
+The original Dead Space was noted for its audio design, and the team intended to stay true to the original atmosphere while improving and modifying where necessary.
 Gunner Wright reprises his role as Isaac Clarke, who is fully voiced, like his appearances in Dead Space 2 and Dead Space 3.
 Tanya Clarke also reprises her role as Nicole Brennan from Dead Space 2.
 The other cast members include Anthony Alabi as Zach Hammond, Brigitte Kali Canales as Kendra Daniels, and Faran Tahir as Challus Mercer.

-Dead Space went gold on December 15.
+Dead Space went gold on December 15, 2022.
 The game's implementation of a rendering technique called variable rate shading (VRS) was criticized.
-The PC version received a patch on January 31 that added a VRS toggle.
-Console versions removed the feature completely.
+The PC version received a patch on January 31, 2023 that added a VRS toggle, while the console versions removed the feature completely.